Wire bonding: Wire bond manufacturing

 Much work has been done to characterize various metal systems, review critical manufacturing parameters, and identify typical reliability issues that occur in wire bonding.
 When it comes to material selection, the application and use environment will dictate the metal system.
 Often the electrical properties, mechanical properties, and cost are taken into account when making a decision.
-For example, a high current device for a space application might require a large diameter aluminum wire bond in a hermetically sealed ceramic package.
+For example, a high current device for a space application might require a large diameter aluminium wire bond in a hermetically sealed ceramic package.
 If cost is a large constraint, then avoiding gold wire bonds may be a necessity.
 Some recent work has been done to look at copper wire bonds in automotive applications.
 This is only a small sampling, as there is a vast body of work reviewing and testing what material systems work best in different applications.

 From a manufacturing perspective, the bonding parameters play a critical role in bond formation and bond quality.
 Parameters such bond force, ultrasonic energy, temperature, and loop geometry, to name a few, can have a significant effect on bond quality.
 There are various wire bonding techniques (thermosonic bonding, ultrasonic bonding, thermocompression bonding) and types of wire bonds (ball bonding, wedge bonding) that affect susceptibility to manufacturing defects and reliability issues.
 Certain materials and wire diameters are more practical for fine pitch or complex layouts.
 The bond pad also plays an important role as the metallization and barrier layer(s) stackup will impact the bond formation.

 Typical failure modes that result from poor bond quality and manufacturing defects include: fracture at the ball bond neck, heel cracking (wedge bonds), pad liftoff, pad peel, overcompression, and improper intermetallic formation.
 A combination of wire bond pull/shear testing, nondestructive testing, and destructive physical analysis (DPA) can be used to screen manufacturing and quality issues.